pawelzar/hello-world/README.md

-# hello-world
+# Football League Database
-First repo on github.
-This is for testing the new branch.
+This is a football league database which I created for databases course at university.